-- identifying and verifying the identity of customers, - identifying and verifying the identity of beneficial owners of legal entity customers, - understanding the nature and purpose of customer relationships, and - conducting ongoing monitoring to maintain and update customer information and to identify and report suspicious transactions.
+- identifying and verifying the identity of customers, - identifying and verifying the identity of beneficial owners of legal entity customers, - understanding the nature and purpose of customer relationships, and - conducting ongoing monitoring to maintain and, on a risk basis, update customer information and to identify and report suspicious transactions.

 FinCEN took pains to point out that these pillars are really not new in that most financial institutions are already employing most, if not all, of such elements in their BSA/AML program.
-Nonetheless, the proposed rules do add a requirement to understand the nature and purpose of customer relationships, conduct ongoing due diligence and update information, and identify the "beneficial owner" of business clients.
+Nonetheless, the final rules do make explicit the requirements to understand the nature and purpose of customer relationships, conduct ongoing due diligence and update information, and identify the "beneficial owner" of business clients.
 Each of these four pillars is worth discussing in more detail.